hse-project/hse-project.github.io/v3/docs/dev/bp.md

 [`prefix.length`](../gs/params.md#kvs-create-time-parameters)
 equal to the key prefix length.

-Choose a key prefix for segmented keys that will take on a modest number of different values over a consecutive sequence of puts.
-For example, in a sequence of one million put operations, ideally no more than 5% of the keys will have the same key prefix value.

 Use a different KVS for each collection of KV pairs requiring its own segmented key structure.